cometbft/cometbft/spec/abci/abci++_basic_concepts.md

-- [**ExtendVote:**](./abci++_methods.md#extendvote) It allows applications to force their validators to do more than just validate within consensus. `ExtendVote` allows applications to include non-deterministic data, opaque to CometBFT, to precommit messages (the final round of voting).
+- [**ExtendVote:**](./abci++_methods.md#extendvote) It allows applications to force their validators to do more than just validate within consensus. `ExtendVote` allows applications to include non-deterministic data, opaque to the consensus algorithm, to precommit messages (the final round of voting).
 The data, called *vote extension*, will be broadcast and received together with the vote it is extending, and will be made available to the Application in the next height, in the rounds where the local process is the proposer.
-  CometBFT calls `ExtendVote` when it is about to send a non-`nil` precommit message.
+  CometBFT calls `ExtendVote` when the consensus algorithm is about to send a non-`nil` precommit message.
   If the Application does not have vote extension information to provide at that time, it returns a 0-length byte array as its vote extension.

 - [**VerifyVoteExtension:**](./abci++_methods.md#verifyvoteextension) It allows
   validators to validate the vote extension data attached to a precommit message.
-If the validation fails, the whole precommit message will be deemed invalid and ignored by CometBFT.
+If the validation fails, the whole precommit message will be deemed invalid and ignored by consensus algorithm.
-  This has a negative impact on CometBFT's liveness, i.e., if vote extensions repeatedly cannot be verified by correct validators, CometBFT may not be able to finalize a block even if sufficiently many (+2/3) validators send precommit votes for that block.
+  This has a negative impact on liveness, i.e., if vote extensions repeatedly cannot be verified by correct validators, the consensus algorithm may not be able to finalize a block even if sufficiently many (+2/3) validators send precommit votes for that block.
 Thus, `VerifyVoteExtension` should be used with special care.
   As a general rule, an Application that detects an invalid vote extension SHOULD